sbardian/gatsby-plugin-breadcrumb/README.md

 ### Breadcrumb Props for `Sitemap with Props`

-`Note`: The crumbStyle prop will apply to all the crumbs in the breadcrumb, instead of to individual crumbs as with `Click Tracking`.
+`Note`: The crumbStyle prop will apply to all the crumbs in the breadcrumb instead of to individual crumbs, as with `Click Tracking`.

 | prop              | type   | description                              | examples                        | required |
 | ----------------- | ------ | ---------------------------------------- | ------------------------------- | -------- |